Expanding the AWS Cloud – Introducing the AWS Asia Pacific (Hong Kong) Region

 Organizations across Hong Kong SAR are moving their mission-critical workloads to AWS to drive cost savings, accelerate innovation, and speed time-to-market, including customers like the following:

-Kerry Logistics, SC Digital Solutions, Kopi Incorporation, Royale International Group, Union Medical Healthcare, WiZ Connected, the University of Hong Kong (HKU), and Cyberport
+Kerry Logistics, SC Digital Solutions, Kopi Incorporation, Royale International Group, Union Medical Healthcare, WiZ Connected, and many more

 Kerry Logistics has been building on AWS since 2015.
 As a major global logistics service provider serving international brands, the company uses the AWS global network to connect with 53 countries and territories.
 They manage 60 million square feet of land and logistics facilities worldwide.